ZeroOrI/BadTranslationEntertainment/ksc.md

 If she asked about my feelings towards him, then I would still able to hide my emotions, perhaps.

-But that she meant it was something more strong.
+But that she meant it was something stronger.

 ![Kei](https://kei.moe/assets/images/gallery/LN_v12/Youkoso.Jitsuryoku.Shijou.Shugi.no.Kyoushitsu.e_.2-Nensei-hen.full.2829790.jpg)

 "Am I right?"

-"Wait,no..no, wait!
+"Wait, no... no, wait!
 Why did you decide that?"

 Of course, I begane to deny that.
 I have to do that.
 Now I can't just confess.